yuno-payments/yuno-docs/reference/Payments/status-and-response-codes/merchant-advice-codes-mac.md

 * **Irreversible Codes**: Authorizations for the same card or establishment will not be allowed after receiving the first refusal response from the issuer.

+## Routing with MAC

+Retry behavior should be implemented via [routing](doc:routing) conditions.
+Update routes to include the new MAC conditions.

+When creating a decline group in the [Yuno dashboard](https://dashboard.y.uno/), you can choose to add conditions by Response Code or by MAC Code.

+> 🚧 Transition Period
+>
+> Until all integrations emit MAC separately, some MAC values will appear under both Response Codes and MAC Codes.
+This is expected while the feature's rollout completes.

 <br />